 Part of what this triggers in us is a feeling of not counting.
 Our experiences are not believed and/or are discounted.
-In the Living Inquiries, we do a Boomerang Inquiry.
+With Inquiry, we do a Boomerang Inquiry.
 What does this (event, words) reflect back about me?
 I don’t count.
 I’m not worthy of protection.
 I’m shameful.
 I’m bad.
 These core deficiency stories stay with us in the background until we are able to heal.
 They drive us into addiction.
 Into numbing and dissociation.
 They drive fight/ flight/ freeze.

 It is possible to heal the effects of traumatic experiences and feel safe.
 What we know now is that the effect of trauma is stored in our body as energy with associated memories – thoughts, words, images.
 Practices like tapping can help lessen the intensity.
 The Living Inquiries help us find a way to be present with ourselves, to support ourselves, to be kind and compassionate with ourselves.
 To honor our defense mechanisms as necessary at the time and to let them go.
 Let the feeling in.

 I would never say this is easy.
 For me, it has become workable.
 I understand now how this works.
 We really can’t be the one person ever whose nervous system and lives are not impacted by traumatic experiences.
 We are human beings.
 There is an impact on our nervous system, primitive brain and an assault to our sense of basic goodness.
 We can heal from this.

 An experience of not being believed has nothing to do with the truth.